visit-dav/visit/src/doc/using_visit/MakingItPretty/Annotations.rst

 the meaning of the values shown along the axis.
 Normally, the names used for the axis titles come from the database being plotted so the axis titles are relevant for the displayed plots.
-Many of VisIt_'s database readers plugins read file formats that have no support for storing axis titles so VisIt_ uses default values such as: "X-Axis", "Y-Axis".
+Many of VisIt_'s database readers plug-ins read file formats that have no support for storing axis titles so VisIt_ uses default values such as: "X-Axis", "Y-Axis".
 VisIt_ provides options that allow you to override the defaults or the axis titles that come from the file.
 You can control the display of the axis titles by